jess-of-the-woods/tid_til/react/react.md

 ```
 _________

-Render function takes two arguments, component to display & where to display it ( div etc. )
+Render function (from module) takes two arguments, component to display & where to display it ( div etc. )
+This is typically the top-level component, inside which others are rendered (nested?)

 ```javascript
 React.render(